 The Falcons pre-prep school at 2 Burnaby Gardens, W4 3DT, takes boys and girls from 2+ at nursery level, and boys from 2-7 as an independent day school.
 It was founded in 1956 as Faulkner House.
 Outdoor activity is important, with weekly forest school sessions

 At secondary level, Chiswick School in Burlington Lane has a curriculum to lead students towards Russell Group universities and top apprenticeships.
-The most recent Ofsted report scored a mix of good and outstanding grades.

 There is also Kew House School next to Kew Bridge Station, which is a private secondary school.